RenzeLou/RenzeLou.github.io/_pages/about.md

   - /about.html
 ---

-I am now an (third-year) undergraduate student at Zhejiang University City College (ZUCC)  who is also a research asistance under the guidance of Prof. [Lin Sun](https://scholar.google.com/citations?user=48cqMXkAAAAJ&hl=zh-CN) (Associated Professor at ZUCC, as well as a mentor of master students at Zhejiang University).
-I will receive my B.Eng.
+I am now an (third-year) undergraduate student at Zhejiang University City College (ZUCC)  who is also a research asistance under the guidance of Prof. [Lin Sun](http://jsxy.zucc.edu.cn/art/2020/4/8/art_2788_194362.html) (Associated Professor at ZUCC, as well as a mentor of master students at Zhejiang University).
+Barring accidents, I should receive my B.Eng.
 Degree in the coming year.

 I used to have a research internship at TsingHua University, advised by Prof. [Yujiu Yang](https://www.researchgate.net/profile/Yujiu-Yang).
 Besides, I worked closely with Prof. [Soroush Vosoughi](https://www.cs.dartmouth.edu/~soroush/) at Dartmouth College.

-My main research fields include but are not limited to Information Extraction and Pre-trained Language Model.
+My main research fields include but are not limited to **Information Extraction** and **Pre-trained Language Model**.

 ## Selected Punlications